Analytics: Risk analytics

 Predictive models in the banking industry are developed to bring certainty across the risk scores for individual customers.
 Credit scores are built to predict an individual's delinquency behavior and are widely used to evaluate the credit worthiness of each applicant.
 Furthermore, risk analyses are carried out in the scientific world and the insurance industry.
 It is also extensively used in financial institutions like online payment gateway companies to analyse if a transaction was genuine or fraud.
 For this purpose, they use the transaction history of the customer.
 This is more commonly used in Credit Card purchases, when there is a sudden spike in the customer transaction volume the customer gets a call of confirmation if the transaction was initiated by him/her.
 This helps in reducing loss due to such circumstances.

 Digital analytics

 Digital analytics is a set of business and technical activities that define, create, collect, verify or transform digital data into reporting, research, analyses, recommendations, optimizations, predictions, and automation.
 This also includes the SEO (search engine optimization) where the keyword search is tracked and that data is used for marketing purposes.
-Even banner ads and clicks come under digital analytics.
-A growing number of brands and marketing firms rely on digital analytics for their digital marketing assignments, where MROI (Marketing Return on Investment) is an important key performance indicator (KPI).
+Banner ads, clicks, and social media metrics track by social media analytics, a part of digital analytics.
+A growing number of brands and marketing firms rely on digital analytics for their digital marketing assignments, where marketing return on investment (MROI) is an important key performance indicator (KPI).

 Security analytics

-Security analytics refers to information technology (IT) to gather security events to understand and analyze events that pose the greatest risk.
+Security analytics refers to information technology (IT) to gather security events to understand and analyze events that pose the greatest security risks.
 Products in this area include security information and event management and user behavior analytics.